avocadojesus/hackaholics/README.md

 }
 ```

-this will launch a prompt, which eventually populates some boiler-plate code into public/app/members/your-member-name/index.js.
-Once this is done, you will need to re-run `gulp` to load in the new files.
-You will not have to do this on update, only on creation of a new member.
-To view this member's bio, you could then run `members -u me`.
-Also, note that you do not have to return any [jsx](https://facebook.github.io/react/docs/jsx-in-depth.html) here.
-You can simply return a string if you like.
-Whatever you return here will be printed in the prompt.

 ## Generating a new command
 Commands are the things which are executed when someone interacts with the prompt built into the Hackaholics webapp. commands include `ls`, `manifesto`, `members`, `members -u username`

+to create a new command
 ```bash
 $ cd /path/to/hackaholics
 $ npm run gen-command
 ```

+this will launch a prompt, which eventually populates some boiler-plate code into public/app/commands/bin/your-command-name.js.
+Once this is done, you will need to re-run `gulp` to load in the new files.
+You will not have to do this on update, only on creation of a new command.

+generated code:
 ```js
 // public/app/commands/bin/my-command.js
 exports.name = "my-command"